-Helinox has done it again with another addition to their chair line - the Helinox Beach Chair.
+Helinox has done it again with this member of their chair family - the Helinox Beach Chair.
 We love this chair and have awarded it our Top Pick for a Beach Day Accessory.
 With shockingly sturdy construction and high weight capacity, this chair practically floats on the sand and is the envy of all our friends on the beach.
 The chair provides a comfortable seat with head and neck support without funneling you into a tiny point as some other smaller camping chairs can.
 At just over three pounds with a compact design, we have no qualms about tossing it in a tote bag headed for the beach.

 Helinox Beach Chair Review

 Compare prices at 3 resellers Pros: Head/neck support, lightweight and stable, won’t sink in sand, stuff sack converts to pillow